the-code-breaker/the-code-breaker/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 I’m currently working on something cool
-- 🌱 I’m currently learning Generative AI
+- 🌱 I’m currently learning Generative AI and Mobile Development
 - 💬 Ask me about ? kuch bhi pooch lo yr